peterdsharpe/NeuralFoil/README.md

 -----

 NeuralFoil is a small tool for rapid aerodynamics analysis of airfoils.
-Under the hood, it consists of a neural network trained on tens of millions of XFoil runs.
-It aims to be lightweight, with minimal dependencies.
+Under the hood, it consists of a neural network trained on tens of millions of [XFoil](https://web.mit.edu/drela/Public/web/xfoil/) runs.
+NeuralFoil aims to be lightweight, with [minimal dependencies](#dependencies-question).

- It is ~10x faster than XFoil for a single analysis, and ~1000x faster for multipoint analysis, all with minimal loss in accuracy compared to XFoil.
+ NeuralFoil is ~10x faster than XFoil for a single analysis, and ~1000x faster for multipoint analysis, all with [minimal loss in accuracy compared to XFoil](#performance).
 It also has many nice features (smoothness, vectorization, all in Python/NumPy, etc.) that make it much easier to use—[see below for more info](#xfoil-benefit-question).

 ## Overview